 Tunnel & Underground Stabilization

 The key to lasting rehabilitation is addressing root causes, not just symptoms.
 That's why we pair structural repairs with pressure grouting to seal water pathways and consolidate loose ground.
 Rock bolting stabilizes surrounding rock mass.
 Tunnel support systems including steel sets and lattice girders provide immediate ground support.

-Structural shotcrete is our primary rehabilitation tool—we can build up linings to 12 inches thick in multiple passes.
+Structural shotcrete is our primary rehabilitation tool.
+We can build up linings to 12 inches thick in multiple passes.
 Our ACI-certified nozzlemen produce dense, low-rebound shotcrete that bonds to prepared surfaces and develops full design strength.
 Both wet-mix and dry-mix processes are available depending on project requirements.

 Our geotechnical investigation capabilities help identify hidden problems before they compromise new work.
 Concrete repair addresses localized deterioration.
-This integrated approach—combining structural lining, ground improvement, and water management—delivers rehabilitations that outperform original construction.
+This integrated approach, combining structural lining, ground improvement, and water management, delivers rehabilitations that outperform original construction.

+Tunnel & Underground Stabilization